george-pov/YTSkedy/docs/api/http/calendar-events.md

 }
 ```

 `calendarEventId` is an opaque lowercase `guid:N` string.
-Legacy
+Other id shapes are
-scheduled-start-derived ids are unsupported and return not found.
+unsupported and return not found.

 Current error behavior: